 On Tuesday, the company announced its new vice president of engineering, Keith Bargoff, who oversaw Peregrine's technology platforms the last two years.
 It has also hired Sumit Tomar, a former general manager of Qorvo's wireless infrastructure business, as vice president of product marketing.

 The new hires follow another series of executive edits.
 In March, Peregrine hired Stefan Wolff, former head of Intel's mobile communications business, to be chief executive.
-Chris Cable, the former chief, slid into the chief technology officer role and also became global director of research and development at Peregrine's parent Murata.
+James Cable, the former chief, slid into the chief technology officer role and also became global director of research and development at Peregrine's parent Murata.

 At the same time, Dylan Kelly assumed the chief operating officer role after six years as general manager of Peregrine's mobile wireless solutions business.
 He said in a statement on Tuesday that Peregrine's growing roster of engineers and products required a new leadership structure.